View Profile Page

 Peer-Reviewed Journal Articles

 Popolo P.S.
 (2017).
 Investigation of Flexible High-Speed Video Nasolaryngoscopy.
-Journal of Voice, In Press.
+Journal of Voice, published online ahead of print: September 25, 2017.

 Popolo P.S., Titze I.R., Hunter E.J.
 (2011).
 Towards a self-rating tool of the inability to produce soft voice based on nonlinear events: A preliminary study.
 Acta Acustica United With Acustica, 97:373-381.